Synchronize branches with Guidewire VCS

 If you rebase an existing commit that contains changes to the Guidewire Layer, for example, a commit with the new InsuranceSuite release provided by Guidewire, the commit hash might change.

-Different Git history of commits in the target branch
+Resolve Git history conflicts in target branch

 To resolve this error:

-• When pushing from a local branch.
+When pushing from a local branch.

-2. Resolve conflicts locally and then push the changes.
+- Resolve conflicts locally and then push the changes.

-1. Checkout branches from both remote repositories to separate local branches.
+- Checkout branches from both remote repositories to separate local branches.

-Resolving conflicts might result in a different history for at least one of the remote repositories.
+Resolving conflicts might result in a different history for at least one of the repositories.
 You might need to do push with the --force option.

 Malformed LFS files

-• If you want to ensure that all the LFS files are ready to be pushed from the local branch, use the git lfs fsck <branch_name> command which should check the state of LFS files on a branch.
+- If you want to ensure that all the LFS files are ready to be pushed from the local branch, use the

 When you don't fetch or pull the files tracked by Git LFS and push only references to those files, these files are malformed.